 Scrapping a write-off

 Unfortunately, accidents do happen and you can find yourself in a difficult position in terms of what to do next.
 Insurance companies can put a lot of pressure on drivers with what they should do with their vehicle, or offer a rather low price for a vehicle which you are reluctant to accept.
-On the other hand, you may have limited options but scrapping is always a great option to consider.

 Selling a write-off

-It will come as no surprise that selling a written-off vehicle won’t come with a hefty price tag.
+It will come as no surprise that a written-off vehicle won’t come with a hefty price tag.
 That being said, you can still bag a fair price depending on the extent of damage and the method you choose to sell your vehicle.

 Find out more about the differences between scrap and salvage cars.